HighlandersFRC/MachineLearning/README.md

 Next install Docker to run the tensorflow container, full instructions for installing docker can be found [here](https://docs.docker.com/install/).
 Alternatively instructions for installing Docker on Ubuntu 18.04 are included below.

-Add the Docker Repository:
+(this does not work on Jetson, use: https://blog.hypriot.com/post/nvidia-jetson-nano-upgrade-docker/) Add the Docker Repository:
 ~~~
 sudo apt-get update